dhruvkrishnavaid/dhruvkrishnavaid.github.io/README.md

 Please press the fork button on the top - right edge for details on my code of conduct, and the process for submitting pull requests to me.

+## Usage

+You can use this website as a template for your own website!
+You are free to use it anywhere, but you have to make the source code publicly available.

 ## Authors

 * **Dhruv Krishna Vaid** - *Full work* - [dhruvkrishnavaid](https://github.com/dhruvkrishnavaid/)